MichaelTien8901/michaeltien8901.github.io/_posts/2019-01-06-STM32F072-MOSI-Idle-State.md

 ## WARNING: THE RESULT ONLY FOR STM32F072

-   For different brand and series MCU(F1, F3, F4 for example), the result maybe be different.
+   For different brand and series MCU(F1, F3, F4 for example), the result may be different.

 ## Tests
   * STM32F072 SPI Settings